cristovomgirodo/Solve-Quadratic-and-first-level--equation/README.md

 # Instructions of use:
 # 1.)
 To run the file RunRealsComplexRoots.py into the Windows operating system, copy the file RunRealsComplexRoots.py to any directory and give two click.
 # 2.)
 After, follow the informations of this program into the display.
 # 3.)
 In any Linux operating system, open the file RunRealsComplexRoots.py using the editor IDLE and after click in Run --> Run module and follow the informations       of this program into the display.
+If use the Terminal type the following command:  $ python3 RunRealsComplexRoots.py.

 # [ Warning! ]
 # Run only the file RunRealsComplexRoots.py to get the roots: root1, root2 or root.
 The file RunRealsComplexRoots.py will run too the RealsComplexRoots.py    module.